Topological transport of vorticity on curved magnetic membranes: Abstract

 \section{Abstract}

 In this work, we study the transport of vorticity on curved dynamical two-dimensional magnetic membranes.
-We find that topological transport can be controlled by geometrically reducing symmetries, which enables processes that are not present in flat magnetic systems.
-To this end, we construct a vorticity 3-current which obeys a continuity equation.
-This continuity equation is immune to local fluctuations of the magnetic texture as well as spatiotemporal fluctuations of the membrane.
+We find that topological transport can be controlled by geometrically reducing symmetries, enabling processes absent from flat magnetic systems.
+To this end, the vorticity 3-current is constructed, which obeys a continuity equation immune to local disturbances of the magnetic texture and spatiotemporal fluctuations of the membrane.
 We show how electric current can manipulate vortex transport in geometrically nontrivial magnetic systems.
-As an illustrative example, we propose a minimal setup that realizes an experimentally feasible energy storage device.
+As an illustrative example, we propose a minimal setup that realizes an experimentally feasible energy storage device and discuss its thermodynamic efficiency in terms of a \textit{vortexoelectric} counterpart of the thermoelectric figure of merit $ZT$.